-You can connect the VS131 to external devices via Port A and Port B on the back of the receiver.
+You can connect the VS330 to external devices via Port A and Port B on the back of the unit.

-Figure 3-5: VS131 port connections
+Figure 3-5: VS330 port connections

-Figure 3-6 shows the pinouts and Table 3-2 provides pinout descriptions for Port A and Port B. Both ports communicate at the RS-232 interface level with external data loggers, navigation systems, and other devices.
+Figure 3-6 shows the pinout for Port A (ODU 9-pin) and Port B (DB9), and Table 3-2 provides descriptions of the pinouts for each port.
+Both ports communicate at the RS-232 interface level with external data loggers, navigation systems, and other devices, while Port A can also transmit at the RS-422 level.

-The default baud rates, NMEA message types, and update rates for both ports are listed in "Default Parameters" on the following page.
+The default baud rates, NMEA message types, and update rates for both ports are listed in "Default Parameters" on page 24.
 If the NMEA data messages you desire are different from the default values, you will need to select those also.
 Use the Config Wizard to select your NMEA message types and update rates per port (see "Using the Config Wizard" on page 31).